webmd-health-services/Template-PSModule-OSS-Apache2.0-AppVeyor/README.md

 Things you'll still need to do after creating your repository:

 * Turn on branch protections.
-* Create "develop" branches.
+* Create "develop" branch.
 * Create a build in AppVeyor.
 * Create a feature branch.
 * Commit and push your new branch.
 A build should run in AppVeyor and finish successfully after a minute or so.
 The default build will run using:
-    * Powershell 7.1 on:
-        * macOS
-    * Powershell 7.2 on:
-        * Ubuntu
-    * Windows Powershell 5.1/.NET 4.6.2 on:
+  * Windows PowerShell 5.1/.NET 4.6.2
-        * Visual Studio 2013
-    * Windows Powershell 5.1/.NET 4.8 on:
+  * Windows PowerShell 5.1/.NET 4.8
-        * Visual Studio 2019
+  * PowerShell 6.2 on Windows
+  * PowerShell 7.1 on Windows
-    * Windows Powershell 6.2 on:
+  * PowerShell 7.2 on Windows
-        * Visual Studio 2015
-    * Windows Powershell 7.1 on:
+  * PowerShell 7.1 on macOS
-        * Visual Studio 2019
-    * Windows Powershell 7.2 on:
+  * PowerShell 7.2 on Ubuntu
-        * Visual Studio 2022